Aegizz/Public-Reflection/Reflection.md

 Goundsu - Sunjay Gounder

-To conclude, what Lloyd did in the project:
+**Lloyd's Contributions:**

 - Makefile
 - BOF.py (Original buffer overflow PoC and vulnerability)
 - tests/* (All test files, including expected output and processing)
-- .github/workflows/testing.yml (Generating test workflow for github to automatically run all tests automatically)
+- .github/workflows/testing.yml (Generating test workflow for github to run all tests automatically)
 - client/* except, client_key_gen.cpp and client_key_gen.h.
-(All client communication setup including message parsing, message generation, message api and documentation, signing,fingerprinting, aes, base64, etc., Christopher Evans did implement the RSA in this folder (with the support of ChatGPT))
+(All client communication setup including message parsing, message generation, message api and documentation, signing,fingerprinting, aes, base64, etc., Christopher Evans did implement the RSA in this folder (with the support of ChatGPT)
 - test.sh (Test bash script to be called by github workflow)
 - Initially setting up testClient and server using websocketpp documentation.
 - Install nlohmann/json and setting up for documentation.

+**Graydon's Contributions:**

+- Server-server communication
+    - Managing spawned clients that connect to other servers on behalf of server (with the help of ChatGPT)
+    - Server hellos, client updates, forwarding chats, signature verification
+- Server and client handling of messages implementation
+- Management of all connections made to or by a server
+- Mapping clients and servers to public keys
+- Much of server_list.h + server_list.cpp and server_utilities.h and server_utilities.cpp
+- Much of userClient functionality + ID logic
+    - Enhancements to client_list for userClient
+- Updating RSA keys to spec (with the help of ChatGPT)
+- test_data_message.cpp and test_chat_message.cpp
+- ServerDocumentation.md

 ## Reflection of Implementation, Security, Flaws and Decisions

-When creating and desinging a project there are always choices to be made, deciding between a method or choice of implementaion impacts the quality, security and operability of a code base.
+When creating and desinging a project there are always choices to be made, deciding between a method or choice of implementation impacts the quality, security and operability of a code base.
 The key decisions we will outline are:

 1. Coding Language
 2. Libraries